State Unemployment Insurance

 Local Income Tax

 Any type of earning that you receive in a year (salary, bonuses, commission, gambling winnings) will have taxes withheld and paid out to the IRS in your name.
-As an employee, taxes will be withheld from your paycheck by your employer and will be calculated based on your W-4 filings.
+As an employee, taxes will be withheld from your paycheck by your employer and will be calculated based on the information you provided on your W-4.

 - Your total annual income; and